Cholestyramine As A Toxin Binder

 What Is Cholestyramine

 Quick answer: Cholestyramine and other similar bile acid sequestrants like colestipol and colesevelam are nondigestible resin that binds to enteroheptic bile acids in the intestines, forming an insoluble complex and is then excreted in the feces.
 Cholestyramine has largely been used in the past to lower elevated levels of cholesterol.
-It can also be used to lower mycotoxin levels.
+It can also be used to lower many mycotoxin levels.
 Mycotoxins need to be altered, and removed from the body in one manner or another.
 Cholestyramine binds to bile acids (which are attached to mycotoxins) as they move through the gut and has also been shown to bind directly to some mycotoxins and remove them from the body.

 Once a person has removed themself from moldy environments, they need to remove the mycotoxins from their body if the body has trouble removing them on it's own.
 This is best done with a mix of binders and support of the biotransformation/detox system.
 Cholestyramine is a prescription drug that is used as one type of a binder.
 There are other possible alternatives that I have collected data on and some of them I have used.
 Other lay people and practitioners are using them also.
 All of the binders have variable responses which makes sense as some of them are more or less hydrophillic/hydrophobic and the mycotoxins are more or less polar.
 Please see data on binders to understand how most of them work.